 The rising import levels can date from China’s voracious appetite for fish, crustaceans, and seemingly the sea’s entire bounty.

 Chinese tastes are changing, offering more scope for value-added, processed seafood products.
-While Chinese consumers are comfortable with whole fish, he reflects, “suddenly we’re finding the type of consumer that appreciated the convenience of online shopping also appreciates the convenience of processed seafood.”
+While Chinese consumers are comfortable with whole fish, suddenly we’re finding the type of consumer that appreciated the convenience of online shopping and also appreciates the convenience of processed seafood.

 When Chinese people become more wealthy they tend to switch seafood species they go from freshwater species like carp to usually marine species, crustaceans, and quite often to imported products.
 As a result, of these factors, combined with the growing number of free trade agreements with China, seafood exporters would be wise to consider the online potential of the Chinese market.